 Looking back on historical data it is noted that in 2007 there were 18,000 workers in the industry, in 2010 it peaked at 26,000 with a significant decline in 2011 to 13,200.
 Since 2011, the industry has consistently grown each year and in 2017 the figures reached 23,500 workers.

 Thus, taking into account the natural peaks and troughs over the past 10 year one notes that the employment outlook is growing; which means that opportunities are been created through individuals leaving the industry as well as new positions been generated within the existing organisations.

-4. How often are Counsellors earning per week, on average?
+4. How much are Counsellors earning per week, on average?

 There are a number of factors that determine a remuneration structure including but not limited to: –